Skip to Content

 Trump and congressional Republicans included the so-called SALT cap, which limits a taxpayer’s state and local tax deduction to $10,000, in the Tax Cuts and Jobs Act as a way to pay for other tax cuts in the law.
 It largely affects higher-income people in high-tax blue states who itemize their deductions, but its unpopularity has led some GOP representatives in those states to call for its elimination as the party seeks to hold onto the House in this year’s election.

 Democratic lawmakers have also promised to jettison the cap.
-Asked about Trump’s reversal, Senate Majority Leader Chuck Schumer, who represents New York, said Tuesday, “I’ve always been for eliminating the cap on SALT.
-I think it was a nasty piece of legislation supported by Donald Trump, aimed at the blue states, which helped the people of their states in many ways.”
+Asked about Trump’s reversal, Senate Majority Leader Chuck Schumer, who represents New York, said Tuesday that he’s always supported eliminating the cap, which he called “a nasty piece of legislation supported by Donald Trump.”

 The cap, like the TCJA’s other individual tax provisions, is set to lapse at the end of 2025.
 Until now, Trump has repeatedly said he would fully extend the expiring measures.